johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ### New Policies

-- [iOS] Support manage web sub resource blocking policy (By default, AllowListURLs and BlockListURLs apply only at the navigation level.
+- [iOS] Support manages web sub resource blocking policy (By default, AllowListURLs and BlockListURLs apply only at the navigation level.
 When you embed blocked URLs (either URLs configured in BlockListURLs or URLs not configured in AllowListURLs) as sub resources within a web page, those sub resource URLs aren't blocked.
 To further restrict these sub resources, you can configure the new policy to block the sub resource URLs.
 For example, set `com.microsoft.intune.mam.managedbrowser.ManageRestrictedSubresourceEnabled=true`, subresource URLs are blocked if they're listed as blocked.)

 ### Bug Fixes

 - [iOS] Fix the issue with open PDF file with special characters in the file name
 - [iOS] Fix bookmark MDM Policy not taking effect
 - [iOS] Fix download bypasses Intune share policy under InPrivate mode
-- [iOS] Fix InPrivate policy was not fully effective in the context menu
+- [iOS] Fix InPrivate policy wasn't fully effective in the context menu
 - [Android] Fix brand logo may not show at sometimes

 ### New Enhancements